Which are the Top Courses with Future Career Security that Students After SPM or IGCSE/O-Levels Need to Identify and Choose

 Research has shown that possessing high academic results doesn’t guarantee a job, it’s having a good command of the English language, possessing soft skills and choosing the right course.

-Look at Job Demand and Trends in Malaysia when Choosing your Course after SPM
+Look at Job Demand and Trends in Malaysia when Choosing your Course after SPM or IGCSE/O-Levels

 By having a view of emerging job trends, it is hoped that Malaysian students after secondary school would be inspired to draw up study plans and select career choices and pathways for their university studies that will ensure success in future careers and work environments.